hungaikev/faq/src/main/scala/com/lightbend/faq/streams/README.md

 Running the stream results in Materialized Values being produced.

+Materialized values and their type originate i a Source and are propagated through all stages of a stream to a sink.

 Each stage is capable of producing a single materialized value.

 Materialized values are separate from the elements being **produced/transformed/consumed/ ** by the stage.